mingrui/read-better/README.md

 The Crowd: A Study of the Popular Mind - Gustave Le Bon - 1895 [65%] - Great Book
 The French Revolution: A Very Short Introduction - William Doyle [0%]
 Let My People Go Surfing: The Education of a Reluctant Businessman - Yvon Chouinard [30%]

+# 2019 03

+Timeless: A Drizzt Novel - R.A.
+Salvatore [100%]
+The Cowshed: Memories of the Chinese Cultural Revolution - Ji Xianlin [30%]
+Xi Jinping The Governance Of China - Xi Jinping [15%]